-Prepayments to CISI for initial marketing services recognized under "Other current assets" account as December 31, 2022 amounted to ₱123.31 million, respectively.
+Prepayments to CISI for initial marketing services recognized under "Other current assets" account amounted to ₱51.00 million and ₱123.31 million as of September 30, 2023 and December 31, 2022.

 Key management compensation

 The key management personnel of the Group include all directors, executive, and senior management.
 The details of compensation and benefits of key management personnel for the nine-months period ended September 30, 2023 and 2022 follow: